rickertie/Poolsmart/README.md

 3. **Settings → Devices & Services → Add Integration → PoolSmart**
 4. Work through the wizard — every field arrives pre-filled with a help line

-> :information-outline: To start the wizard with your own figures, see
+> :information_source: To start the wizard with your own figures, see
 > [docs/DEFAULTS.md](docs/DEFAULTS.md).

 ---

-## :file-document: Documentation
+## :page_facing_up: Documentation

 | Topic | Document | What you will find |
 |---|---|---|